|

 and when I first heard of it I was extremely skeptical.
 After

-volume or you can (2). buy one of those silly looking rubber
+center at 100 yards).
+I tried one of those silly looking rubber

 Another thing I